Knowledge Level: Intermediate

 10) Bike, kit and clothing

-One of the most effective ways to ditch some weight off your bike when climbing is to minimise the fluid you’ve got in your bottles.
-Again, this comes down to planning and knowing where on a ride feed stations are and how long a climb is likely to take.
+One of the most effective ways to ditch some weight is to minimise the fluid you have in your bottles.
+Again, this comes down to planning and knowing where on a ride feed stations are, and how long a climb is likely to take.
 You can easily shed a kilogram in this way but be careful not to leave yourself short.
 Be ruthless about the kit and spares you carry and, although you should never skimp so much as to potentially leave yourself stranded, many riders do carry far too much.
 There aren’t necessarily significant weight savings to be made from clothing but, from an energy saving perspective over a long ride, baggy or flapping kit is important to avoid.
-For example, if you’ve unzipped your jersey to keep cool on a climb, do it up for the descent and any flat sections.
+For example, if you have unzipped your jersey to keep cool on a climb, fasten it up for the descent and any flat sections.
 There are plenty of ways to save energy and gain free speed.

 Finally, although all riders can improve their climbing ability, we will never all be mountain goats.
 If you are a bigger more powerful rider, consider playing to your strengths and targeting sportives, races and challenges that are more suited to you.
 Many of the Spring Classics, such as Paris-Roubaix, have accompanying sportives and conquering the pavé and headwinds of northern France and Belgium are just as much of an achievement as ticking off cols in the Alps and Pyrenees.
 Closer to home, take on some fast and flat time trials or consider giving track riding a go.